FBI Director Claims Bureau Investigating Over 5,000 Terrorism Cases Around The World

-FBI Director Christopher Wray testified that the Bureau is currently investigating over 5,000 terrorism cases around the world.
+FBI Director Christopher Wray testified that the bureau is currently investigating over 5,000 terrorism cases around the world.
 Wray’s disclosure came on Wednesday morning during his report to the Senate Homeland Security Committee, as reported by ABC News.

-In a prepared report to the Committee, Wray said “Right now, as I sit here, we’re currently investigating about 5,000 terrorism cases across America and around the world, and about a thousand of those cases are homegrown violent extremists, and they are in all 50 states.”
+In a prepared report to the committee, Wray said, “Right now, as I sit here, we’re currently investigating about 5,000 terrorism cases across America and around the world, and about a thousand of those cases are homegrown violent extremists, and they are in all 50 states.”

-As part of his testimony, Wray identified a growing threat of homegrown terrorism has come to rival the threat of large-scale international terrorism from groups like Al-Qaeda.
+As part of his testimony, Wray identified the growing threat of homegrown terrorism has come to rival the threat of large-scale international terrorism from groups like Al-Qaeda.
 Wray believes that HVE’s (homegrown terrorists), influenced by the global jihadist movement and what they see on social media outlets, are difficult to identify as they “self-radicalize” without necessarily belonging to a larger organization.
-Additionally, their ability to attack without a coordinated effort allows them freedom that makes them unpredictable.
+Additionally, their ability to attack without a coordinated effort allows them the freedom that makes them unpredictable.

 “National security remains the FBI’s top priority, and counterterrorism is still a paramount concern, but that threat has changed significantly since 9/11,” Wray said.
 “This HVE threat has created a whole new set of challenges with a much greater number, much greater volume of threats, and each one of them with far fewer dots to connect and much less time to interrupt an attack.”